-rrd1 Round-robin first-level directories rrda Round-robin all directories -в bytes considered to (8 blocks) and argument in cannot chang number of bytes after which a file is o be big.
-The default is 32,768 bytes d is defined by the BIGFILE /usr/src/uts/sys/param.h; you ge the definition.
-The default might you want to use at your site. -A blocks allocated for equal to BIG default is 21 BIGUNIT arg /usr/src/u change the d value you wa DA-62, and I sector size is rounded up DA-60 disk d its/sys/param.h; you cannot efinition.
-The default might be the ant to use at your site.
-For DD-60, DA-301 disk drives, for which the 16 Kbytes, the allocation unit is to the nearest multiple of four.
-For drives, for which the sector size is 64 llocation unit is rounded up to the The interaction of the -A and -B options is as follows.
+/etc/mkfs [-q] [-n blocks] [-a strategy] [-B bytes] [-A blocks] device rrf Round-robin all files (default) rrd1 Round-robin first-level directories rrda Round-robin all directories -в bytes Specifies the number of bytes after which a file is considered to be big.
+The default is 32,768 bytes (8 blocks) and is defined by the BIGFILE argument in /usr/src/uts/sys/param.h; you cannot change the definition.
+The default might be the value you want to use at your site. -A blocks Specifies the minimum number of 4-Kbyte blocks allocated for a file whose size is greater than or equal to BIGFILE (see the -B option).
+The default is 21 sectors (blocks) and is defined by the BIGUNIT argument in /usr/src/uts/sys/param.h; you cannot change the definition.
+The default might be the value you want to use at your site.
+For DD-60, DA-62, and DA-301 disk drives, for which the sector size is 16 Kbytes, the allocation unit is rounded up to the nearest multiple of four.
+For DA-60 disk drives, for which the sector size is 64 Kbytes, the allocation unit is rounded up to the nearest multiple of 16.
+The interaction of the -A and -B options is as follows.
 If a file creation request exceeds the size of BIGFILE (8 blocks), the system will allocate BIGUNIT (21) more blocks in an attempt to meet the request.
 The system then checks to see whether the request has been met.
 If the amount allocated so far is still less than the request, the system will allocate another BIGUNIT number of blocks and again check to see whether the request has been met.
-This cycle of allocation and checking will repeat until the request has been met. and -в optio termine the best settings for the -A ons for your file systems and average quests at your site. device (/dev/dsk/ ne of the block special file filename).
-When the disk a is activated at system startup, block special files are created for each logical device in your configuration.
+This cycle of allocation and checking will repeat until the request has been met.
+You must determine the best settings for the -A and -B options for your file systems and average allocation requests at your site. device Full path name of the block special file (/dev/dsk/ filename).
+When the disk configuration is activated at system startup, block special files are created for each logical device in your configuration.
 They are placed in the /dev/dsk directory and take on the same name as the logical device.
 You must know the full path name.